camunda/feel-scala/docs/docs/reference/language-guide/feel-boolean-expressions.md

 null instance of Any
 // false

-"duration("P3M") instance of years and months duration"
+duration("P3M") instance of years and months duration
 // true

-"duration("PT4H") instance of days and time duration"
+duration("PT4H") instance of days and time duration
 // true
 ```